ufechner7/zephyr_teensy4_test/readme.md

 | 2    | 12  |B0_12    | 32  | Backside |OK|
 | 4    | 7   |EMC_07   | 33  | Backside |

-The EMC_XX pins will only work when https://github.com/bdkrae/zephyr/pull/4 is merged.

 **Example**

 Add the following lines to teensy40.overlay to access Teensy pin 9 under the name toggle_gpio: